 On the Worn Wear website, you can shop thousands of secondhand Patagonia clothing items for adults and children, as well as some bags and gear, all at a discount.

 IKEA's Buy Back & Resell Program

-Over the last few years, IKEA has piloted its Buy Back & Resell Program in stores in nearly a dozen countries.
-In August of 2021, IKEA finally brought the program to the U.S., where it lived for about three weeks at the Conshohocken, Penn. store — but hopefully it will soon be introduced all across the nation.
+Over the last few years, IKEA has piloted its Buy Back & Resell Program in stores in nearly a dozen countries as well as many U.S. states.
+And in April of 2022, IKEA finally expanded the program to all 37 U.S. IKEA stores, making it a permanent fixture.

 If you live near a store participating in the program, you just need to fill out a form on IKEA’s website describing the IKEA piece you’re looking to part with.
 Once the item is accepted and you get a quote, just drop the piece off at IKEA in exchange for a store credit.
 To shop these preloved IKEA items, look for your store’s AS-IS section (again, this program is not available at most stores), where you’ll find them at a discount — and already built!

 In April 2021, Lululemon partnered with Trove to launch a pilot program called Like New, which invites customers in California and Texas to mail in their old Lululemon products in exchange for a gift card, as per CNBC.
 In April of 2022, Lululemon announced that the trade-in program is expanding — beginning on Earth Day, April 22, the program will become available nationwide, allowing customers to drop off old Lululemon clothing at any of the 390 stores across the U.S.